Terms and conditions

 8 Damages and limitation of liability

-8.2 If the Supplier under an Agreement has developed a Product at its own expense in cooperation with the Buyer, the Supplier is not in any respect liable for delayed delivery or for defects in the Product.
+8.2 If the Supplier under an Agreement has developed a Product at its own expense in co-operation with the Buyer, the Supplier is not in any respect liable for delayed delivery or for defects in the Product.
 The same applies to Products that the Supplier has transferred or lent to the Buyer free of charge.

 8.3 The Supplier cannot in any case be held liable for loss of production, loss of profit, operating loss or any other form of direct or indirect financial loss.

 8.4 The Buyer's right to compensation is always limited to an amount corresponding to 7.5% of the purchase price of the Product.
-The limitation of liability shall remain in force also in the event of termination of the Agreement.
+The limitation of liability shall remain in force also in the event of cancellation of the Agreement.
 The fact that the Buyer may have entered into an Agreement where more than one company in the Addtech Group acts as Supplier does not entitle him to receive such compensation more than once.

 9 Retention of title

 9.1 The Product(s) remains the property of the Supplier until it/they has/have been paid in full.
 Thus, the Buyer may not transfer the Product(s) to a third party without the Supplier's consent until the Product(s) have been paid in full.
-If the Products are purchased with a view to the Buyer's resale of these, including by incorporation as a component in the Buyer's products, the Supplier may, until its delivery of the Products, require that the conditions for maintaining retention of title in consignment sales are complied with, including that the Products must be kept separate from the Buyer's other inventory, that the Buyer must pay for the Products as they are resold or incorporated into the Buyer's products, and that the Supplier must have access to check that such conditions are met.
+If the Products are purchased with a view to the Buyer's resale of these, including by incorporation as a component in the Buyer's products, the Supplier may, until its delivery of the Products, require that the conditions for maintaining retention of title in consignment sales are complied with, including that the Products must be kept separate from the Buyer's other inventory, that the Buyer must pay for the Products as they are resold or incorporated in the Buyer's products, and that the Supplier must have access to check that such conditions are met.

 10. Confidentiality

-11 Grounds for exemption
+11 Reason for exemption

-12 Export and import license, certification etc.
+12 Export and import licences, certification etc.

 12.3 The Buyer shall bear any costs for certification of the Product.